pywbem/pywbemtools/docs/introduction.rst

   to execute the :term:`CIM-XML` operations defined in the DMTF specification CIM Operations Over HTTP (:term:`DSP0200`).

+* Execute specific CIM/XML operations defined in the DMTF CIM Operations Over HTTP (:term:`DSP0200`).
+See section :ref:`pywbemcli commands to WBEM Operations`

-* Inspect/manage WBEM server functionality including:
+* Inspect and manage WBEM server functionality including:

   * CIM namespaces in a WBEM server (see :term:`CIM namespace`) ,
   * WBEM registered profiles in a WBEM server (see :term:`WBEM management profile`),
   * WBEM server brand and version information.

-* Capture detailed information on interactions with the WBEM server including time statistics and details of data flow.
+* Capture detailed information on  CIM-XML interactions with the WBEM server including time statistics and details of data flow.

 * Maintain a file of WBEM server definitions so that pywbemcli can access multiple servers by name.